Empathy, respect and compassion are essential for fully comprehending the complexities of the young people we work with every day.

 - Mental illness

-Young people in youth justice are provided with access to a range of programs and services available across Victoria’s youth justice centres including education services, health and mental health services, and access to visitors and legal support.
+Young people in the youth justice system are given access to a range of programs and services available across the state's youth justice centres.
+These include education services, health and mental health services, and access to visitors and legal support.

 - Parkville College

 - Youth Health and Rehabilitation Service (YHARS)

 - Legal services

 - The Commission for Children and Young People

 - Case managers.